To a child or adult with disabilities, your donation opens up a world of possibilities.

 Research & Training

-Your support empowers our scientists to proudly lead the worldwide charge for innovations in imaging technology, genetic discoveries, and bioinformatics.
+Your support empowers our scientists to proudly lead the worldwide charge for innovations in imaging technology, genetic discoveries and bioinformatics.
 Translation?
-We’re breaking down barriers for children with special needs, one new medical discovery at a time— and we’re equally passionate about sharing our knowledge.
-Beyond published research, we also train more than 700 professionals a year to deliver life-changing care to children across the globe.
+We’re breaking down barriers for individuals with special needs, one new medical discovery at a time— and we’re equally passionate about sharing our knowledge.
+Beyond published research, we also train more than 700 professionals a year to deliver life-changing care to children and adults across the globe.

-Due to highly complex disabilities, the children we serve overcome enormous challenges each and every day.
+Due to highly complex disabilities, the students we serve overcome enormous challenges each and every day.
 Yet many also face even greater barriers when it comes to receiving the customized education they need.

 At Kennedy Krieger, we’re firm believers that every mind matters.
 Thanks to heroes like you, we’re able to take a stand and advocate for kids with special needs, providing compassionate and cutting-edge educational programs that many families have been unable to find elsewhere, from our award-winning and nationally-recognized schools in Baltimore and Washington, D.C. to partnerships with public school systems.

 At Kennedy Krieger, changemaking doesn’t end in the clinic or classroom.
-We believe true transformation happens when we extend our reach directly into the communities our children live in.
-Outreach, education, training, early intervention support services, adaptive sports, access to resources, and therapeutic foster care programs are just a few of the ways we help children with special needs thrive outside the Institute’s walls.
+We believe true transformation happens when we extend our reach directly into the communities our children and adults live in.
+Outreach, education, training, early intervention support services, adaptive sports, access to resources and therapeutic foster care programs are just a few of the ways we help children and adults with special needs thrive outside the Institute’s walls.

 The heart of these efforts is the Maryland Center for Developmental Disabilities (MCDD) at Kennedy Krieger Institute.
 By partnering with community organizations and state agencies to provide vital resources and services throughout Maryland, the center is dedicated to helping people with intellectual and developmental disabilities achieve independence, productivity, and inclusion within their communities.